py-cu/py-cu.github.com/_posts/2013-03-29-General-Meeting.md

 ---
 layout: default
 category: events
-title: Biweekly meeting
+title: General meeting
 slug: Join us for our next event at the Champaign Public Library!
 ---

-Come join us for our third event, Friday, March 15, 2013 in at the Champaign Public Library, in the Robeson Pavillion Room C at 6:30 PM
+Come join us at the Champaign Public Library, in the Robeson Pavillion Room C, 6:30 PM - 8:30 PM.

 Agenda:
 * Opening